uuverifiers/ostrich/README.md

 After installing [the Scala Build tool (SBT)](https://www.scala-sbt.org/), you can assemble a JAR file using `sbt assembly`.
 To run it, use either the `ostrich` script in the root folder, or `ostrich-client`.
 The latter transparently spins up a server that continuously serves requests from the client script; useful to avoid cold-starting the JVM if you are running many instances.

-In general, OSTRICH supports all options of the (Princess SMT solver)[https://github.com/uuverifiers/princess], which can be displayed with `./ostrich -h`.
+In general, OSTRICH supports all options of the [Princess SMT solver](https://github.com/uuverifiers/princess), which can be displayed with `./ostrich -h`.

 There are some additional options offered by OSTRICH: